not-an-aardvark/snoowrap/README.md

 // --> returns a Promise for the string 'krispykrackers'
 // (this submission's subreddit's first mod's name)
 ```
-...or chain actions together with fluid syntax:
+...or chain actions together with fluent syntax:

 ```javascript
 r.get_subreddit('snoowrap')